carderne/una/README.md

 # una
-**Warning: this is pre-alpha and probably doesn't work at all.
-You'll probably just get frustrated if you even try to use it.**

 una is a tool to make Python monorepos with Rye easier.
 It is a CLI tool and a Hatch plugin that does the following things:
 1. Enable builds of individual apps or projects within a monorepo.
 2. Ensure that internal and external dependencies are correctly specified.